Tips For Clearing Up Acne

 Acne results from an excess accumulation of dirt and sebum (oil produced by the hair follicle) in the follicles and pores of the skin.
 As the pores and hair follicles become congested, bacteria begins to feed on the sebum.
 This leads to inflammation and infection and the formation of a pimple or a blackhead around the hair follicle.
 One of the most common forms of acne, acne vulgaris, occurs primarily in adolescents due to hormone imbalances which stimulate the creation of sebum.
 Acne in adults can also be caused by hormone imbalances, as well as the use of chlorinated compounds, endocrine system imbalances, or poor dietary practices which results in constipation and other digestive problems.
 Heavy or greasy makeup can also contribute to acne.
 Stress also plays a significant role.
 Learn how to manage your emotional issues by using EFT (Emotional Freedom Technique).
 (Watch this YouTube video to find out more.).

 People with acne–prone skin and rosacea have to use mild washes, cleansers and creams for sensitive skin.
 Use Vika’s Balancing Serum once a day if you have acne problems and gradually switch to 3-4 times a week once you start seeing results.
-Take flaxseed oil, fish oil (krill oil would be even better) and evening primrose oils as supplements.
+Take fish or krill oil and evening primrose oils as supplements.
 Make sure your digestion is adequate by taking high quality probiotics and digestive enzymes.
 Lack of good bacteria can result in an increase of intestinal permeability and worsen an inflammatory skin condition.
 Choose skin care products with cold pressed organic natural oils and high quality essential oils.

-Eczema and dermatitis are both inflammations of the skin and most often are due to allergies but can also be a sign of liver disease.
+Eczema and dermatitis are both inflammations of the skin and most often are due to allergies but can also be a sign of liver problem.

 Dermatitis usually results from external factors, such as sunburn or contact with poison ivy, metals (wristwatch, earrings, jewelry, etc.).
 Eczema usually results from internal factors, such as irritant chemicals, soaps and shampoos, or allergies (gluten, lactose, dairy, chocolate, honey, etc.).
 In both (dermatitis and eczema) skin becomes red, flaky and itchy.